-As a descendant of Adam, the Ainu royal priestly caste of Onn/Heliopolis, and as an Edomite ruler, Abraham probably had a red skin tone.
+Abraham was s a descendant of Adam, whose skin was reddish.
+Abraham also belonged to the royal priestly caste of Horites, among whom there were red, black and olive complexions.
+Abraham ruled in ancient Edom which the Greeks called "Idumea", meaning land of red people.
 Abraham's territory was entirely in the region of Edom.
 It extended between Hebron in the north to Beersheba in the south.
-The Greeks called this region Idumea, meaning land of red people.

 Edo, Edomite, Idoma and Idumea are related words.
 A variant of Edo is Idu.
 Idu was the progenitor of the Edo or Idoma of Benin.
 The ruler of the Edo is called Oba and the first ruler of Petra in Edom was Obodas.
 Among the Ainu of Hokkaido the regional ruler is called obito and the original name of Tokyo was Edo.